 The donations and membership subscription we receive, alongside funds from The Royal Marines Charity, enable us to provide life-long help to the RM Family.
 You will find some of our work featured here.

-If there's something troubling you outside these hours please contact the Samaritans.
+If there's something troubling you outside these hours please contact one of the following:

-Tell us what the problem is by filling in our welfare request form or calling 023 9265 1519 (option 1).
+Tell us what the problem is by filling in our welfare request form or calling 0800 468 1664

 If required, we'll get in touch with SSAFA to raise a case number.